TedTschopp/tedt.org/_posts/Homepage/Projects/2016-10-27-Procedural-Text-Generation.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: 'An application that generates text using procedural methods.
+excerpt: 'An application that generates text using procedural methods.'

-    '
 source:
 source-url:
 call-to-action: